skamalj/langgraph-dynamodb/readme.md

 ## Table Structure

-The saver automatically creates a DynamoDB table if it doesn't exist, with the following structure:
+The store automatically creates a DynamoDB table if it doesn't exist, with the following structure:

-- Partition Key (PK): String type, used for thread_id
+- Partition Key (PK): String type, used for namespace
-- Sort Key (SK): String type, used for checkpoint_id
+- Sort Key (SK): String type, used for memory key

 ## AWS Configuration